urodelus/urocoin/Protocole.md

     END_POINT_3
     [...]

-With the signature attached, this document certifies that this public key is owned by this server at given network endpoints.
+With the signature attached, this document certifies that this Clé publique is owned by this server at given network endpoints.

-The aggregation of all *Peer* documents is called the *peering table*, and allows to authentify addresses of all nodes identified by their public key.
+The aggregation of all *Peer* documents is called the *peering table*, and allows to authentify addresses of all nodes identified by their Clé publique.

 #### Fields details